ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 .. note::

-   In the latest Rapbian Stretch, these settings willbe found in  "Interfacing Options"
+   In the latest Rapbian Stretch, these settings will be found in  "Interfacing Options"

 Reboot the Raspberry Pi when you are done.